Declutter and Organize

 Room by Room, go through your home, declutter and organize every nook and cranny, find a place for everything, and create new organizing systems.
 When you get to the Danger Zone treat it like any other room.
 Go through everything.
 Be relentless getting rid of stuff but remember not to throw away something that someone in your house still uses.
 Minimalism is not wasteful.

-After your done, make sure to drop the items off at the thrift store, take them to sell, or throw them away.
+After you’re done, make sure to drop the items off at the thrift store, take them to sell, or throw them away.
 Do not leave them in your home for even one more day.
-I know how much your new organized home is going to simplify your routine.
+I know how much your new organized home is going to simplify your daily routine.
 Let me know how the process is going in the comments!

 Don’t forget to read about The Worst Decluttering Mistakes that Sabotage Your Cleaning Efforts.